openvmp/microcontroller/microcontrollers/README.md

 Don't forget to supply additional power (whether through the power port or the Vin port).

+Please, note, all pins are listed in the order of channels (starting with the channel 0).

 ### Arduino Mega2560

 There are 15 PWM channels: